Everything you need to know and will want to do.

 When you arrive, prepare to have The Eagles 1976 classic “Hotel California” stuck in your head because, one, it’s such a lovely place, and two, there’s an 11-room property there operating under the same name.
 Despite heavy marketing, this little hotel is not the inspiration behind the song.
 Sorry.

-Get Your Groove on
+Get Your Groove on in El Centro

 If you like to party, you’re in luck.
 If you don’t, wear earplugs or stay far from El Centro.
 Rowdy Cabo San Lucas seems to have a continuous buzz, free of hangovers since drinks are flowing from morning ’til … morning.
 Bars, nightclubs, and cantinas are around every corner in downtown Cabo San Lucas.
 By day, you can work on your tan without missing a beat at lively Playa Médano.
 Prepare for piercing whistles followed by shots of fluorescent liquor that we’re almost certain contain preservatives (but we’re not here to judge).